jcadima/laravel-admin/README.md

-# laravel-admin
+# Laravel Admin Starter with AdminLTE

-Starter Laravel Admin with AdminLTE
+A starter Admin dashboard built with Laravel+AdminLTE (Laravel 5.5)